-'Revenue' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Revenue' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Revenue refers to the amount of money which firms generate in receivables within a certain time frame.
 It includes deductions for merchandise which is returned as well as any applicable discounts.
 This is also known as the gross income or sometimes the “top line” amount.
 Net income can be figured out by subtracting the costs from the revenue.

 Analysts and accountants determine the amount of revenue simply by taking the price for which services and goods sell and multiplying this by the quantity of units or the actual amount which the firm sells.
 Sometimes revenue is referred to as “REVs.”

 There are a number of other definitions and synonyms for revenues.
 Some call it sales in layman’s terms.
 Whatever name businesses and individuals refer to it by, revenue proves to be the total amount of cash which a company garners through its aggregate business activities.
 The price to sales ratio is one measurement in business that relies on revenues for the denominator.
 This contrasts with the competing measurement of price to earnings ratio, which utilizes the profits instead for its denominator.

 Revenue can be figured up by several different means.
 It is really up to the method of accounting which companies and corporations choose to employ.
 With accrual accounting, sales which the firm makes using credit also count among the revenues so long as the customers have taken delivery of the services or goods.
 This is why investors and analysts must review the company’s cash flow statement in order to evaluate how effectively a firm actually collects on the money which its customers owe it.